CSB5/BEEM-static/README.md

 # BEEM-static

- - Authors: Chenhao Li, Niranjan Nagarajan
+ - Authors: Chenhao Li, Tamar V. Av-Shalom, Jun Wei Gerald Tan, Junmei Samantha Kwah, Kern Rei Chng and Niranjan Nagarajan

 ## Description

 <img src="logo.png" height="200" align="right" />

-BEEM-static is an R package for learning **directed microbial interactions** from cross-sectional microbiome profiling data based on the generalized Lotka-Volterra model (gLVM).
-Extending the core idea of the original BEEM algorithm for longitudinal data ([Reference](https://rdcu.be/bPl3T), [Source code](https://github.com/CSB5/BEEM)), BEEM-static directly works with **relative abundances** to jointly estimate **total biomass** and **gLVM parameters**, thus eliminating the need for experimentally quantifying absolute abundances.
-BEEM-static identifies microbiomes that are not at equilibrium states and automatically excludes such samples from the analysis.
+BEEM-Static is an R package for learning **directed microbial interactions** from cross-sectional microbiome profiling data based on the generalized Lotka-Volterra model (gLVM).
+Extending the core idea of the original BEEM algorithm for longitudinal data ([Reference](https://rdcu.be/bPl3T), [Source code](https://github.com/CSB5/BEEM)), BEEM-Static directly works with **relative abundances** to jointly estimate **total biomass** and **gLVM parameters**, thus eliminating the need for experimentally quantifying absolute abundances.
+BEEM-Static identifies microbiomes that are not at equilibrium states and automatically excludes such samples from the analysis.
 The package also provides the user with a collection of utility functions for visualizing and diagnosing the fitted model.

 **Note**: This package is under active development.
 Please record the commit ID for reproducibility.